Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Copyright (C) Microsoft Corporation.
 All rights reserved.

-/ENTRY:mainCRTStartup /FIXED /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:Console
+/ENTRY:mainCRTStartup /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:CONSOLE

 /out:streams:.exe